The Geometry of Adversarial Training in Binary Classification: Introduction

 where $\nu$ is a suitably chosen reference measure.
 This problem has favorable functional analytic properties and we will use it as intermediate step to construct solutions of the original problem~\labelcref{eq:baseline_adv}, as well as to analyze the structure of the set of solutions of \labelcref{eq:baseline_adv}.

 Before proceeding to an informal presentation of our main results, we emphasize that, in contrast to some papers in the literature, here we consider \textit{open} balls $B_\eps(x)$ to describe the set of possible attacks available to the adversary around the point $x$.
-By making this modelling choice we can simplify some technical steps in our analysis (e.g., see \cref{rem:OnOpenvsClosedBalls}) and avoid measurability issues that may arise when working with closed balls (see \cite{VarunMuni2} for a discussion on the measurability issue and contrast it with \cref{rem:Measurability}).
-The only possible drawback of this modeling choice is that in this way we do not recover the \textit{unrobust} training problem if we set the value $\veps=0$ directly in the above definitions.
-However, this does not represent a real issue if we simply use the convention that when $\veps=0$ we set $B_0(x):= \{ x\}$ for every $x \in \domain$.
-We notice that in general $B_0(x)$ is not an open set, but it holds that $B_0(x) = \bigcap_{\veps>0} B_\eps(x)$, and in particular, the unrobust problem lower bounds any of the adversarial problems with $\veps>0$.
-In the sequel we focus on the case $\veps>0$ and leave the analysis of the behavior of the adversarial problem as $\veps \downarrow 0$ for future work.
+By making this modelling choice we can simplify some technical steps in our analysis (e.g., see \cref{rem:OnOpenvsClosedBalls,sec:open_vs_closed_balls}) and avoid measurability issues that may arise when working with closed balls (see \cite{VarunMuni2} for a discussion on the measurability issue and contrast it with \cref{rem:Measurability}).

 \nc